Comparative Review of Modern Competing Risk Methods in High-dimensional Settings: Modern Competing Risk Analysis Methods

-penalizes all regression coefficients proportionally to their absolute values \citep{tibshirani1997lasso}, leading to shrinkage and sparsity in the model.
-However, since LASSO applies the same amount of shrinkage to all coefficients, it can over-penalize larger coefficients, potentially biasing important variables toward zero.
-In contrast, SCAD and MCP apply less aggressive penalties to large coefficients, avoiding excessive shrinkage of important predictors \citep{fu_et_al_2017}.
+which penalizes coefficients proportionally to their absolute values \citep{tibshirani1997lasso}, leading to shrinkage and sparsity.
+Since LASSO applies equal shrinkage to all coefficients, it may over-penalize larger ones, biasing important variables toward zero.
+In contrast, SCAD and MCP relax the penalty on large coefficients, reducing excessive shrinkage \citep{fu_et_al_2017}.